Street Fighter II V: Characters

 The main protagonist.
 He is a 17-year-old martial artist dedicated to the lifestyle of martial arts who strives to improve his fighting skills.
 He was raised in the Japanese countryside on the fictional island of Mikuni.
 His best friend and sparring partner is Ken Masters, whom he has trained in the same dojo since childhood, to perform moves such as the Shouryuuken and the Tatsumaki Senpukyaku.
 After Ken flirts with one of the women accompanying them, Guile's soldiers attack him and Ken.
 Although they defeat the soldiers, Guile shows up and beats Ryu and Ken.
 The encounter with Guile humbles and inspires them to go on a journey to improve their martial arts skills, in hopes of challenging Guile to a rematch.
 During their travels, Ryu learns how to use a Chinese ki-based power called Hadoukou in the form of the Hadouken.
 Unlike his in-game counterpart, Ryu wears prayer beads on his left hand and has short spiky hair.
 Additionally, unlike the games, in which he is stern and stoic, he is more upbeat and simple-minded, but always seeking a good challenge.
+His full name is Ryu Hoshi in the English dubbed version.